 The University Signature Mark

 The University Signature Mark is the primary identifying mark for Boise State University.
 It is to be used in all areas of communication with both internal and external audiences.
 The mark must appear on all publications and other visual mediums produced by Boise State University and its departments.
-Follow usage guidelines here
+The mark may not be altered and must follow usage guidelines.

 The “B” symbol together with the words ‘Boise State University’ in the prescribed format replaces the previous “diamond logo” as the primary mark for the university as of September 1, 2013.
 The Signature Mark is singular, strong and easily identifiable.
 Consistent usage helps make the Signature Mark a readily recognizable, compelling symbol that audiences can identify Boise State with.
 The “B” symbol should not be used without the Wordmark without express approval from email@example.com.